Dachshunds, as a breed, come under the category of the 'Hound Group' of dogs. They originate from Germany and the word Dachshund means

 Dachshunds, health and welfare, breed standard and breed clubs, to name a few.

 As with all dogs, there are some prevalent health isses within the breed that current owners, breeders and future owners must be aware

-of .
-PRA and IVDD are the main health issues within Miniature Smooth Dachshunds - please see the seperate pages regarding these.
+of.
+PRA and IVDD are the main health issues within Miniature Smooth Dachshunds, please see the seperate pages on this website regarding these

 As with any breed, Dachshunds have their particular traits.
-Those looking into owning a Dachshund should be fully aware of some of these before reaching out to make
+Those looking into owning a Dachshund should be fully aware of some of these before making contact with

 - Dachshunds were originally bred to bark and 'react', to alert their owners (hunters) to prey and for their bark to be heard from underground.
 When fully

-grown they can be reactive towards other dogs and people they don't take a shine to - even getting off the sofa or coming down stairs can create a reaction from them (a chorus of
+grown they can be reactive towards other dogs and people they don't take a shine to - even a family member getting up from the sofa or running down stairs can create a reaction (a chorus of

 barking).
-Socialisation as a puppy is key, however, this won't stop them from being reactive if it is within their nature to do so.
-Each pup is different and becoming vocal, if they are going to,
+Socialisation as a puppy is key, however, this won't stop them from being reactive if it's within their nature to do so.
+Each pup is different and if they are going to become vocal, it

 - Miniature Smooth Dachshunds are notoriously hard to toilet train and this can be a very real problem.
 They need to be taken outside every 30 minutes